Buy now, pay later plans

 Equal payment plan

 With an equal payment plan, you make regular payments.
-These are also called installment payments.
+Financial service providers and retailers also call these “installment payments."
 The terms of your agreement set out the minimum amount you must pay and at what frequency.
 You make payments until you pay the full balance.

 Deferred payment plan